AITHM/ACMI/src/media-links/auscmi-webinar-how-can-modelling-inform-preparation-for-the-rest-of-2022.md

 ---
-title: "AusCMI Webinar (8th February, 2022): How can modelling inform preparation for the rest of 2022. "
+title: "AusCMI Webinar: How can modelling inform preparation for the rest of 2022 (Date - 8th February, 2022, Time - 11:00am (AEDT)). "
 date: 2022-02-01T23:37:43.333Z
 preview: The next webinar will hold next week, Tuesday 8th February at 11am.
   Click here to register and will send you through the zoom link and calendar